 Welcome to the College of Fine Arts and Communication.

-If you are a potential student looking for outstanding academic opportunities; or are a visitor or community member looking for a memorable cultural experience; or you are a student looking for exceptional study abroad experiences or the manager of an outdoor theatre looking to enhance your venue?
-Then, we have something to offer you.
+Are you a potential student looking for outstanding academic opportunities, a visitor or community member looking for a memorable cultural experiences, a student looking for exceptional study abroad experiences and/or the manager of an outdoor theatre looking to enhance your venue?
+We have something to offer you.

 In addition to the Schools of Art and Design, Communication, Music, and Theatre and Dance, our college is also the home to the Institute of Outdoor Theatre—an important resource for presenters of outdoor drama around the world—and the S. Rudolph Alexander Performing Arts Series—a fine arts series designed to bring world-class performances to our campus and our community.
 Linked to this homepage are the websites of all of these programs.
 Please take a moment to peruse these venues and learn more about what our college has to offer.